-But even the sharpest minds may have difficulty sorting through some of the confusing terminology associated with alternative investments.
+But even the sharpest minds may have difficulty sorting through some of the terminology associated with alternative investments.
 Here, Adam Taback, Deputy Chief Investment Officer, Wells Fargo Private Bank, and Head of Global Alternative Investments for Wells Fargo Investment Institute, talks about four alternative investment strategies — equity hedge, relative value, event driven, and macro — that may help unlock value or complement traditional equity and fixed income allocations.

 Overview: Identifies opportunities in the investable equity universe through a combination of traditional purchases and short sales.